-This is a popular hike in Malibu, CA because it’s family friendly and has a historic site.
+This is a popular hike in Malibu, CA because it’s kid-friendly and has a historic site.
 The trailhead is not too far from the scenic Pacific Coast Hwy.
 There are several small parking areas.
 I arrived before 8:30 am on a holiday and was able to park in the main lot.

-I love May Grey and June Gloom unlike most people live around here because I love hiking and running early in the morning.
-If you are traveling to Southern California, expect mornings to be cloudy everyday during these two months.
+I love May Grey and June Gloom, unlike most people, live around here because I love hiking and running early in the morning.
+If you are traveling to Southern California, expect mornings to be cloudy every day during these two months.
 Sun comes out around noon though so it’s a nice balance.

-Solstice Canyon trail is mostly paved.
+The Solstice Canyon Trail is mostly paved.

-A lightning must have gotten this tree during the storm.
+Lightning must have gotten this tree during the storm.
 Inside of the tree trunk was still healthy even though the outside was burned.

 We took a break here and walked around to explore the remnants of the house.
 At this point, a lot of people turn around and go back to the trailhead.
-Instead, I took the Rising Sun trail to make this hike a loop.
+Instead, I took the Rising Sun Trail to make this hike a loop.
 Time to climb.

-- Date: 05.25.2015
+- Hike Date: 5.25.15

-- Distance: 3.1 miles
+- Distance: 3.1 miles RT

 - Restrooms available near the trailhead

-- Dogs on leash
+- Heavily-trafficked, dogs on leash